asdofindia/asdofindia.github.io/_posts/2019-01-03-mozilla-india-laundry-list.md

 ##### What are the things I want to see happening in Mozilla (India) #####

-I have previously and provacatively written about how [Mozilla India is dead](https://asd.learnlearn.in/mozilla-india-is-dead/).
+I have previously and provocatively written about how [Mozilla India is dead](https://asd.learnlearn.in/mozilla-india-is-dead/).
 Well, Mozilla India is so dead that apart from a few comments that the title was clickbait or misleading, there was no strong opposition from anyone.

 Kavita Arora, [the founder of Bangalore Makespace and Open Source Creativity](https://www.redbull.com/in-en/DIY-pioneer-Kavita-Arora) and I had a one hour long phone chat tonight.
 We were talking to each other for the first time today.
 But we were talking exactly the same things to each other.